NUKnightLab/bonfire/README.md

 pip install .
 ```

-This will install the bonfire command line tool and dependencies except for the Elasticsearch database and the Elasticsearch Python client library.
+This will install the bonfire command line tool and dependencies.

 *Important:* Do not run pip install with the `--upgrade` option unless you have copied your configuration changes to an external location. `pip install --upgrade` will overwrite the current internal configuration.